BactiVac Online: Training Courses 2021

 Follow us @BactiVac using the hashtag #BactiVacFunding.
 You can also download BactiVac Catalyst Training flyer to circulate and/or display within your organisation.

-Pump-priming training opportunities supported in Round 1 are highlighted in 'Funded Work'.
+Pump-priming training opportunities supported are highlighted in 'Funded Work'.